-Rising material costs, a shortage of skills, government policy intervention (or lack of it), the fall in GDP, plummeting levels of foreign direct investment, competition and low industry margins are all rolled out to explain why companies in the sector struggle and eventually face closure.
+Rising material costs, a shortage of skilled workers, government policy intervention (or lack thereof), a fall in GDP, declining levels of direct foreign investment, competition and low industry margins are all possible explanations why companies in the sector struggle, find it so hard to continue maintaining business.

-She said: “We see well-established companies that rely on one main contract or under price to secure the work, fall foul.
+“We see well-established companies that rely on one main contract or under price to secure the work, fall foul.

-“Underpricing, coupled with a downturn in work levels can soon result in accumulation of tax arrears, from which many companies are unable to recover.
+“Under-pricing, coupled with a downturn in work levels can soon result in accumulation of tax arrears, from which many companies are unable to recover.

 “The company was initially successful posting profits in its first year of trading.

 “It originally relied heavily on sub-contract labour, but problems arose when developers withheld payments citing defective workmanship by the company’s subcontractors.

 “Following this, there was a breakdown in the relationship between the two directors or shareholders, resulting in one resigning and leaving the company.